 It also means I can use prebuilt maintenance friendly modules without surface mount ICs on the MAX7219 boards.

 The main display is built direct to the display LEDs with no PCB so any size display is possible.

 TTP223 Touch Sensor Modules are used instead of Azoteq IQS127D mounted on the main boards as I was unable to source the IQS127Ds.

 The display driver boards for the MAX7219 I/C use modified LED matrix boards.
 These boards come complete with all components.

 An Arduino Nano is used to drive the clock due to it's small size.

 A PIR sensor module is used to shutdown the display when no one is in the room (this can be disabled to keep the display always on).

-A trimmer resistor to the circuit, accessible from the bottom of the clock with a small flat bladed screwdriver to calibrate the automatic display brightness.
+A trimmer resistor has been added to the circuit, accessible from the bottom of the clock with a small flat bladed screwdriver to calibrate the automatic display brightness.